-- Synthesise relevant legal and regulatory requirements, governance requirements, policies, and ethical frameworks and guidelines so there is appropriate application to practice. - Act proactively in situations when there is a potential 'cause for concern'. - Explain the professional responsibility for adopting a healthy lifestyle and maintain a level of personal fitness and wellbeing. - Critically evaluate and synthesise knowledge of research methods, ethics and governance to inform best nursing practice. - Synthesise the available evidence and draw on experience to underpin logical and sound decision making. - Critically evaluate the principles, practice and evidence base for health screening and health promotion activities. - Synthesise how determinants of health influence patterns of health and health outcomes justifying the application of this knowledge to support others self-manage their health. - Critically evaluate the importance early years interventions and impact of adverse life experiences. - Critically explore the principles of pathogenesis and immunology within the provision of immunisation and vaccination to enable health promotion.
+- Apply relevant legal and regulatory requirements, governance requirements, policies, and ethical frameworks and guidelines to all areas of practice. - Act proactively in situations when there is a potential 'cause for concern'. - Explain the professional responsibility for adopting a healthy lifestyle and maintain a level of personal fitness and wellbeing.

-- Synthesise knowledge of biopsychosocial sciences and human development applying this knowledge to develop accurate person-centred nursing assessments and develop appropriate care plans. - Synthesise knowledge of commonly encountered mental, physical, cognitive and behavioural health conditions, in the nursing assessment undertaken to formulate person-centred nursing care plans. - Critically apply and synthesise knowledge about different conditions during nursing assessment and care planning. - Critically apply the principles underpinning partnership in nursing care. - Critically evaluate knowledge of pharmacology, to inform safe prescribing from an agreed formulary, recognising the effects of medication, allergies, drug sensitivities, side effects, contraindications, incompatibilities and the impact of polypharmacy. - Critically evaluate change theories and explain their influence on policy and care. - Critically explore and synthesise the principles of quality improvement and audit, and how these strategies can be implemented. - Critically apply principles of health and safety with a recognition of risk assessment and proactive management of potential hazards. - Critically consider the differences between effective risk management and risk aversion. - Critically evaluate the relationship between safe staffing levels, adequate skills mix, safety and quality of care, and how to escalate concerns. - Critically apply and act in line with risk management local and national frameworks, legislation and regulations. - Evaluate and synthesise resilience and emotional intelligence within personal development and decision making. - Recognise signs of vulnerability in yourself or your colleagues and identify the action required to minimise risks to health. - Critically evaluate leadership theories to team working and decision making. - Analyse the principles and processes of performance management and how these apply to leadership roles in nursing. - Critically explore the principles of health economics and its relevance to resource allocation in health and social care and the impact on future care delivery. - Explain the processes involved in developing a basic business case drawing on appropriate evidence for additional funding. - Explain and rationalise the roles of registered nurses and other health professionals in managing and prioritising actions and care in the event of a major incident.
+- Critically apply knowledge of research methods, ethics and governance to inform best nursing practice. - Critically apply knowledge and use evidence and experience in decision making - Explain the principles, practice and evidence base for health screening and health promotion activities. - Critically consider how determinants of health influence patterns of health and health outcomes and apply this knowledge when supporting others to self-manage their health. - Critically consider the importance early years interventions and impact of adverse life experiences. - Discuss the principles of pathogenesis and immunology within the provision of immunisation and vaccination to enable health promotion. - Critically apply knowledge of Biopsychosocial sciences and human development to inform accurate person-centred nursing assessments and develop appropriate care plans. - Critically apply knowledge of commonly encountered mental, physical, cognitive and behavioural health conditions, to inform nursing assessment and the development/ review of person-centred nursing care plans. - Critically apply the principles underpinning partnership in nursing care. - Demonstrate knowledge of pharmacology, to inform safe prescribing from an agreed formulary, recognising the effects of medication, allergies, drug sensitivities, side effects, contraindications, incompatibilities and the impact of polypharmacy. - Critically explore change theories and their impact on policy and care. - Critically discuss the principles of quality improvement and audit, and how these strategies can be implemented. - Critically apply principles of health and safety with a recognition of risk assessment and proactive management of potential hazards. - Differentiate between effective risk management and risk aversion. - Critically discuss the relationship between safe staffing levels, adequate skills mix, safety and quality of care, and how to escalate concerns. - Critically apply and act in line with risk management local and national frameworks, legislation and regulations. - Discuss critically the meaning of resilience and emotional intelligence within personal development and decision making. - Recognise signs of vulnerability in yourself or your colleagues and identify the action required to minimise risks to health. - Critically apply leadership theories to team working and decision making - Explain the principles and processes of performance management and how these apply to leadership roles in nursing. - Discuss critically the principles of health economics and its relevance to resource allocation in health and social care. - Explain the processes involved in developing a basic business case for additional funding. - Explain the roles of registered nurses and other health professionals in managing and prioritising actions and care in the event of a major incident.